rubarb/bamboo-ci-tutorial/01-Introduction.md

 Sauce Labs and Atlassian Bamboo Tutorials
 ============
-These tutorials explain how to use integrate [Bamboo](http://www.atlassian.com/software/bamboo) with tests run with the Sauce Labs cloud of Selenium servers.
+These tutorials explain how to use integrate [Atlassian Bamboo](http://www.atlassian.com/software/bamboo) with tests run with the Sauce Labs cloud of Selenium servers.

-We assume that you have some familiarity with Jenkins and the fundamentals of automated testing.
-However, even if this is your first time using Jenkins and automated testing you should be able to successfully follow these step-by-step instructions.
+We assume that you have some familiarity with Bamboo and the fundamentals of automated testing.
+However, even if this is your first time using Bamboo and automated testing you should be able to successfully follow these step-by-step instructions.

 Let's get started!